alexgeorge13/MultiTypeFCDD/readme.md

 # PyTorch implementation of MultiTypeFCDD

-This notebook provides demo code for **MultiTypeFCDD**, including training and testing the model, producing anomaly heatmaps for multi-type anomaly detection.
+This repository provides demo code for **MultiTypeFCDD**, including training and testing the model, producing anomaly heatmaps for multi-type anomaly detection.
 We experiment on the Real-IAD dataset, which contains **30 object categories** and **8 anomaly types**.

 For this demo, we follow the **default settings used in the paper**.
 Specifically, we employ an **Inception-ResNet-v2** backbone trained on the ImageNet database with an input size of **299×299**, using only the first three downsampling stages of the encoder.
 All backbone layers are kept **frozen** to retain the generic ImageNet-trained feature representations.